 When feeding your dog the green pepper for the first time, introduce it slowly then see the result.
 If it results in any form on upset, take the dog to the vet immediately and revert to the regular eating habit.

-- I hope this article has helped you.
+I hope this article has helped you.
 Do you have any questions or comments?
+Are there other vegetable for your dog to consume?
+Can we feed our dog beans, for example?
 Feel free to drop by the comment section and share with us your experience with your dog having green pepper.
 Also, don’t forget to share your experience with friends and loved ones.